viacheslav-dev-1/themepick/README.md

 <hr>
 <h4>applyTheme</h4>
-Applies choosen theme to application.
+Applies chosen theme to application.
 Pass the theme name to the method that you specified when initializing the theme manager.

 ```javascript
 import { applyTheme } from 'themespick'